-Here’s a note which I drafted in November 201then 0, and didn’t publish.
+Here’s a note that I drafted in November 2010, then didn’t publish.
 I found it earlier on this morning while looking for another note I’d written about histograms so, even though it may not be something that people need so much these days, I thought: better late than never.

 I’ve pointed out in the past that I’m not keen on seeing lots of histograms on a system and tend to delete them if I think they are not needed.
 Here’s an example of the type of code I use to delete a histogram.

 declare srec dbms_stats.statrec; m_distcnt number; m_density number; m_nullcnt number; m_avgclen number; n_array dbms_stats.numarray; begin dbms_stats.get_column_stats( ownname => user, tabname => 't1', colname => 'n1', distcnt => m_distcnt, density => m_density, nullcnt => m_nullcnt, srec => srec, avgclen => m_avgclen ); srec.bkvals := null; srec.novals := dbms_stats.numarray( utl_raw.cast_to_number(srec.minval), utl_raw.cast_to_number(srec.maxval) ); srec.epc := 2; dbms_stats.prepare_column_values(srec, srec.novals); m_density := 1/m_distcnt; dbms_stats.set_column_stats( ownname => user, tabname => 't1', colname => 'n1', distcnt => m_distcnt, density => m_density, nullcnt => m_nullcnt, srec => srec, avgclen => m_avgclen ); exception when others then raise; -- should handle div/0 end; /

 The code basically reads the column stats, resets the histogram figures to just the low and high values for the column, setting the endpoint-count to two, then adjusts the density to the standard for a column with no histogram.
 This specific example is for a numeric column.